 Most REITs are publicly traded companies whose shares can be bought and sold through traditional stock exchanges.
-However, not all REITs are created equal and therefore, in the following section, we will explain the different types of REITs you will usually encounter so you can pick the ones that fit your investment methodology best.
+However, not all REITs are created equal, and therefore, in the following section, we will explain the different types of REITs you will usually encounter so you can pick the ones that fit your investment methodology best.

 An equity REIT is perhaps the most common form of REIT you’ll find in the market.
-These companies invest in a wide range of income-generating properties but they tend to specialize in a certain industry or market niche based on the expertise of the management team and the opportunities that emerge.
+These companies invest in a wide range of income-generating properties, but they tend to specialize in a certain industry or market niche based on the expertise of the management team and the opportunities that emerge.

 Some industries for REITs include lodging and resorts, healthcare, services, retail, industrial, residential, office, data centers, and more.
-See table below.
+See the table below.

 Beyond individual industries, certain REITs, known as diversified REITs, hold an ample range of properties across multiple industries.
-These REITs are designed to withstand sector-specific downturns due to their broadly diversified nature but their returns might also be lower than those produced by specialized REITs as losses from one underperforming sector can drag the trust’s overall performance down.
+These REITs are designed to withstand sector-specific downturns due to their broadly diversified nature, but their returns might also be lower than those produced by specialized REITs, as losses from one underperforming sector can drag the trust’s overall performance down.

-The description of the strategies, performance, and portfolio of each REIT can usually be found in the Investors section of the trust’s official website and a more extensive discussion of these and other matters can also be found on the REIT’s annual reports — also known as 10-K filings.
+The description of the strategies, performance, and portfolio of each REIT can usually be found in the Investors section of the trust’s official website, and a more extensive discussion of these and other matters can also be found on the REIT’s annual reports — also known as 10-K filings.

-Mortgage REITs, also referred to as mREITs, offer different types of services to real estate developers, buyers, and other REITs.
+Mortgage REITs also referred to as mREITs, offer different types of services to real estate developers, buyers, and other REITs.
 They can extend financing to any of these parties, originate and transact with mortgage-backed securities (MBS), or provide fee-based services.

 To be considered a mortgage REIT, the company must invest at least three-quarters of its assets into real estate-related instruments, have 100 or more shareholders, and distribute at least 90% of its taxable income to investors in the form of dividends.